 There are two versions of EndNote:

 EndNote is just one of many options for managing your references electronically.
-Although the Library only supports EndNote, we have put together a guide outlining the main alternatives.
+We have put together a guide outlining the main alternatives.

 Undergraduate or Taught Postgraduate?

-We would recommend EndNote online via the Web of Science as it has all the functionality you need to store and use references, plus customised styles.
+We would recommend EndNote online connected to the University as it has all the functionality you need to store and use references, plus customised styles.
 It can be accessed from anywhere at any time.
 And it is free!

 Research Postgraduate or Staff?

 We would recommend Desktop EndNote as it has the full functionality you need, including customising output styles for specific publications.
 Synchronise it with EndNote online to continue to work on any computer on- or off-campus.